 Some things we loved together from the start (Movies, 80’s Music, My Hair).
 Other things we learned to love together (Rom-Coms, Christiano Ronaldo, and The Hallmark Channel’s “Countdown to Christmas”, which begins in less than 50 days for those keeping score at home).
 A perfect example of learning to love things together: BASEBALL.

 During baseball season, my beloved Mets dominate weeknight television in our family room.
 Helena joins us, but her knowledge of baseball vernacular begins and ends with the screenplay for the 1989 baseball classic, Major League.
 During games, she speaks only in Major League terms and in the character’s voices:

 After an anemic offensive output from the Mets:

 After Pete Alonso boots a ball at first:

 “Up yer butt Jobu!”

 Major League is a major reason why my wife and I don’t only watch rom-coms together.
 It’s also a perfect example of how we’ve learned to Love Things Together.

 No Comb Overs

 Helena will always be my one-woman fashion police department.
 The first time she said yes, she told me it was “my hair” that attracted her to me.
-Today my hair appears to be allergic to me, but she loves my hairs just the same.
+Today, my hair is allergic to me.
+Yet, she loves my hairs just the same.
 She just has one simple rule: “No Comb Overs.”
-There are countless examples.
+Oh, she has other rules too…

 Like many years ago, I discovered that working out actually grows muscles.
 Inflated by this realization, I decided that sleeves were overrated.
 (As shown below: by “muscles”, I simply mean that my biceps were no longer just skin on humerus).